-Air samples for asbestos will be collected and analyzed according to OSHA's Method ID 160.
-The analyzation method is included in Appendix B.
+Air samples for asbestos will be collected and analyzed according to NIOSH's Method 7400.
+The analyzation method is included in Appendix I. Corrective actions related to laboratory analytical methods are the responsibility of EMSL Analytical Laboratory as referenced in Appendix E.